iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Photos and videos Sync across your own devices Sync to participants as lower-resolution copies Sync to participants in original quality

-Albums and folders Sync across your own devices Only the shared album syncs; no folder tree Do not sync to participants
+Albums and folders Sync across your own devices Only the shared album syncs; no parent folders Do not sync to participants

 iCloud storage Uses your iCloud storage Apple-hosted shared copies; they do not count against your iCloud storage Creator's iCloud storage